MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/create-gmsa-account.md

 # Create a computer group and gMSA account

-This article describes how to create a gMSA account and computer group, domine user account in on-premises Active directory.
+This article describes how to create a gMSA account, computer group and domain user account in on-premises Active directory.

 >[!Note]
 > To know about the SCOM Managed Instance (preview) Architecture, see [Azure Monitor SCOM Managed Instance (preview)](operations-manager-managed-instance-overview.md).